 Virtual Private Networks (VPNs) are the ideal way to protect your privacy and hide your location from snooping eyes on the internet.
-But as you have noticed, this can come at the cost of a slower connection.
+They are also essential if you are working from home and accessing company data following the COVID-19 pandemic.
+But as you may have noticed, this can come at the cost of a slower connection.

 The good news is that there are various things you can do to fix this, and below you'll find seven methods of speeding up your VPN.